Clicca sulla domanda di interesse.

-1. What is the amount of tuition fees and how do I pay (for) them?
+1. What is the amount of tuition fees and how do I pay them?

-Information regarding the tuition fees are available in Annual Tuition Fees page.
+Tuition fees vary based on the degree.
 The payment is divided into two or three instalments along the academic year.
-The instalments must be paid via MAV form (a pre-printed payment slip), credit card, bank transfer or PayPal (see the Annual Tuition Fees page on our website).
+The instalments must be paid via MAV form (a pre-printed payment slip), credit card, bank transfer or PayPal (see the Annual Tuition Fees).

 2. Are there scholarships available for Italian and EU students?

-Italian and EU students can apply for scholarships through Laziodisu, the regional student welfare institution; information are on the Laziodisu page.
+Italian and EU students can apply for scholarships through Laziodisu, the regional student welfare institution; information are available at the following pages.
 UniCamillus adopts a contribution system in accordance with the financial situation of the student's family.
 There are four groups of contributions, determined on the basis of the indicator of income, assets and characteristics of the family unit (ISEE).

 3. Are there scholarships available for extra-EU students?
 How do I apply for them?

-UniCamillus reserves a number of financial grant to extra european students which have no sufficient resources and are meritorious and motivated.
-The guidelines and information for the application are at the following page: Financial Aid.
-Attention!
-The application must be sent to UniCamillus within 18th September 2018 via e-mail: firstname.lastname@example.org or via postal service to “Scholarships - Saint Camillus International University of Health and Medical Sciences” — Via di Sant'Alessandro 8 - 00131 Roma, Italia.
+UniCamillus reserves a number of scholarships to extra-EU students who are motivated and in good academic standing but, unfortunately, are in financial hardship.
+The guidelines and information for the application are at the following page.
+Attention: the application must be sent to UniCamillus within September 18, 2018 via e-mail at firstname.lastname@example.org or via postal service to “Scholarships - Saint Camillus International University of Health and Medical Sciences” — Via di Sant'Alessandro 8 - 00131 Rome, Italy.

 4. How do I obtain a VISA for study purposes in Italy?

-Extra-european candidates and those not residing in Italy must request the residence permit in Italy for study purposes.
-The procedure is on the Ministry of Foreign Affairs webpage.
-These candidates must submit the “pre enrolment” form at Italian embassies or consulates in their countries within the 24th July 218.
+Extra-European candidates and those not residing in Italy must request the residence permit in Italy for study purposes; the procedure is on the Ministry of Foreign Affairs webpage: http://vistoperitalia.esteri.it/home/it.
+These candidates must submit the “pre enrolment” form at Italian embassies or consulates in their countries within the 24th July 2018.

 5. What is the “pre-application” requested to extra-EU candidates residing in a foreign country, that must be submitted to an Italian embassy or consulate in my country of residence?

-The “pre application” to be submitted at an Italian embassy or consulate abroad is a preliminary passage to the application for a student visa in Italy.
-The procedure is requested by the Italian Ministry for University and Reserch and does not depend on Saint Camillus University.
-The pre application does not replace the registration to the admission test, which must be completed on UniCamillus website within the specified deadlines.
+The “pre application”, submitted to an Italian embassy or consulate abroad, is a preliminary passage for the request of a student VISA in Italy.
+The procedure is made mandatory by the Italian Ministry for University and Research and is independent from UniCamillus; it simplifies the subsequent request for the permit of stay in Italy for study purposes.
+The pre application does not replace, and is not associated with, the registration for the admission test; the registration must be carried out on UniCamillus website within the specified deadlines.